hiiamboris/red-wiki/Redbin-specification.md

 After the Symbol Table, Red values are stored as records in sequence with no special delimiter or end marker.
 The loaded values from root level are usually stored in a block! series.

 ## Records definitions

+Each records starts with a 32-bit `header` field defined as:

+* bit31    : new-line flag
+* bit30    : no-values flag
+* bit30-16 : <reserved>
+* bit15-8  : unit (used for encoding elements size in a series buffer)
+* bit7-0   : type

+Here follows the description of each individual record:

 Index:
 * [Padding](#padding)